erichgess/erichgess.github.io/source/_posts/2015-08-17-f-number-zippers.markdown

 ---

 <!--
+Purpose:
+Primary: to teach what the Zipper type pattern is and what it can do.
+Seconary: To teach how cool it is that you can differentiate ADTs

 Outline
 - Introduction:  This blog post will cover the Zipper type structure.
 The Zipper is analogous to the derivative of an ADT.